 Sound engineers do a lot of things.
-In concerts, these professionals see to it that the sound is delivered to all audiences in a loud, clear, and safe manner.
-Film production companies also employ the services of sound engineers to make sound effects for scenes and characters.
+Film production companies employ the services of sound engineers to make sound effects for scenes and characters.
 Sound engineers also help to make video games become more realistic.

 Any business or freelancer providing sound engineering services for any industry needs sound engineer insurance.
 You are eligible for coverage if you associate yourself with the following businesses:

 Insurance companies underwrite liability coverage as a primary protection against lawsuits that clients, partners, and other businesses might file.
-General liability and professional liability are the two types of sound engineer liability insurance.
+General liability, sound engineer public liability insurance, professional liability are the three types of sound engineer liability insurance.
 The sections below explain how each works:

 CoverWallet | NEXT (Best) | Thimble | The Hartford | |